Anne Liu Kellor

 What does a typical coaching/editing package look like?

-Many clients opt to work with me for 3-4 month blocks.
+Many clients opt to work with me initially for a 3-4 month block.
 This includes: an initial coaching call and brainstorming/goal-setting session; then, each month or two you send me a pre-agreed number of pages and I offer you developmental and/or copyedits, depending on what stage your work is in.
 You might also opt to receive weekly email check-ins or prompts, to meet over zoom each month for a coaching call, or to simply bookend your package with one final call, at which time we can decide to renew our contract if desired.
-Altogether this will equal 10+ hours of my time, at a discounted package rate.
+Altogether this will equal 10+ hours of my time, at my discounted package rate.

 What if I’m not ready for a full package?
 Do you offer feedback on individual pieces or one-time calls?
 What is your hourly rate?